Queens Rides Are Up.

 Looking at a Queens map, it seems that the largest greenspaces are cemeteries.
 At one time, cemeteries were open to the public for not only communing with the dead, but also as spaces for strolling and reflection.
 While riding around cemetery grounds might not be appropriate, the roads encircling these final resting places should be ripe for riding.
 We’re hoping that the city sees value in creating bike lanes and paths here, as well as in other places in Queens.
 It’s a big borough and it needs more places to ride.

-Staten Island will be published next.
+Staten Island next.